 Eligibility, Enrollment & Participant Data Changes

-A participant can name anyone he or she desires as a beneficiary.
+A participant can name anyone he or she desires as a beneficiary, and the Program has made it easy to do so online after logging to to his or her account.
 However, if a participant is married, the Retirement Equity Act of 1984 requires that spousal consent be obtained if the spouse is not named as the sole primary beneficiary.

 If a single participant becomes married, his or her spouse automatically becomes the beneficiary unless another beneficiary is named and the new spouse consents.
 Also, if a married participant is divorced, the former spouse automatically ceases to be a beneficiary (provided the plan receives timely notice prior to a distribution), but may still be entitled to some or all of the participant’s benefits as a result of the divorce to the extent provided in a Qualified Domestic Relations Order (QDRO) (see QDROs).

 When the spouse gives a blanket (or one-time) consent, he or she is consenting to the current named beneficiary and also to any other beneficiaries named at a later date, without requiring any further consent from the spouse.
 If the spouse does not wish to give his or her blanket consent, the spouse should check the box next to “If this beneficiary designation is revoked, I DO NOT permit future beneficiary designation changes…” in Section 5 on the Beneficiary Designation Form.
 By doing so, the participant must get spousal consent again to make any future beneficiary changes.

 If your plan is a money purchase pension plan (or contains monies that are transferred from such plans), on the first day of the plan year during which a married participant reaches age 35, his or her spouse is automatically reinstated as the sole beneficiary.
 At such time, a new beneficiary election, with the spouse’s consent, is required for the beneficiary to be someone other than the spouse.